5 Intake Mistakes Law Firms Make and Why They Matter More Than You Think

 The consequences go beyond inconvenience.
 In some cases, opposing counsel can use the mishandled intake as grounds to disqualify a firm mid-case.
 Worse still, the firm may face discipline if it’s found to have ignored or misapplied conflict screening policies.
 These scenarios aren’t hypothetical—they appear regularly in bar complaints and ethics board rulings.

 The solution is essential and straightforward: make conflict screening part of the initial intake protocol, not a follow-up step.
-This approach means asking about opposing parties or related individuals at the beginning of the interaction, before the intake expert invites the caller to explain their issue in detail.
-By doing so, the firm can make informed decisions about whether to proceed with the conversation or refer the caller elsewhere, without risking a breach of ethical duty.
+This approach involves asking about opposing parties or related individuals at the start.
+Then, the intake expert invites the caller to share their issue in detail.
+This way, the firm can decide if it should continue the conversation or direct the caller to someone else.
+This helps avoid any ethical issues.

 4. Inconsistent or Incomplete Note-Taking